Style (Recipe) Design History Calculation Info

 Tasting

-All tastings are conducted using standard ISO tasting glasses.
+All comparative tastings are conducted using standard ISO tasting glasses.
 Most tastings are verified by both experienced and inexperienced tasters other than the winemaker.
 Such tastings are almost always conducted blind.